Marmellata di cigliege (Cherry jam) and Zuppa Inglese

 Zuppa-Inglese-copy-300x201

-Alchermes was unavailable for many years and I had to use Maraschino – the zuppa inglese was a pale imitation of the Italian original and in the 1980’s I began making my own Alchermes.
+Alchermes was unavailable for many years and like my mother, I had to use Maraschino – a good enough liquer, but a pale imitation as a substitute and in the 1980’s I began making my own Alchermes.

 Alchermes is reminiscent the Sicilian rosaliu – the generic name for a homemade liqueur – the flavourings are steeped in alcohol for a time, then sugar and water are added.
 Rosaliu possibly dates back to the 15th Century and was originally a pink cordial, made from rose petals (hence the name), it may have been an adaptation to rose sharbat (still popular in the middle east).
 Progressively and by the mid 18th Century it became an alcoholic drink generally made with lemons, oranges or mandarins and these became favoured over rose as flavourings.
 My elderly Sicilian aunt, zia Niluzza is a champion rosoliu maker and I make Alchermes by using a very similar procedure.